Putinstresser

 Business model

-Booter sites mimic SaaS: tiered plans (by duration, bandwidth, or concurrent attacks), simple web UIs, crypto or online-payment options, and “support.”
+Booter sites mimic SaaS with tiered plans (by duration, bandwidth, or concurrent attacks), simple web UIs, crypto or online-payment options, and “support.”
 Buyers paste a target, choose a method, and launch.
 Abuse-enabling infrastructure includes leased or compromised botnets, misconfigured open resolvers for amplification/reflection, and proxy or “bulletproof” hosting to frustrate attribution.
 The net effect is on-demand DDoS capacity for tens of dollars, accessible to novices and opportunists.

 Lowered barrier to entry